filipdbr/youtube-sentiment-analysis/README.md

   - Retrieves metadata (title, description, channel, view/like/comment counts)
   - Saves everything into a structured JSON file

+### Data Preparation
+  - Reads the raw JSON into a pandas DataFrame
+  - Splits each comment into its own row (one comment per row, carrying video metadata)
+  - Renames the comment column to text for clarity
+  - Provides a quick check of clickbait vs. non-clickbait distribution

 ### Upcoming features
-- Cleans and prepares text data for analysis
+- Cleans data for analysis
 - Trains a sentiment analysis model using machine learning
 - Compares sentiment distributions between clickbait and non-clickbait videos
 - Exposes a FastAPI endpoint for real-time predictions